-- Develop a care protocol for patients who present in an acute suicidal crisis keeping the patient in a safe environment under observation. - Train staff on how to conduct a collaborative safety plan. - If not available onsite, facilitate access to psychiatric consultation services in a systematic manner to assist the care team in offering effective evidence-based suicide care the same day as much as possible.
+- o Develop a care protocol for patients who present in an acute suicidal crisis keeping the patient in a safe environment under observation. - o Train staff on how to conduct a collaborative safety plan. - If not available onsite, facilitate access to psychiatric consultation services in a systematic manner to assist the care team in offering effective evidence-based suicide care the same day as much as possible. - o For emergency departments: - Keep patient in a safe environment under observation assuring absence of lethal means. - Evaluate patient for acute risk (e.g., using the C-SSRS, or Patient Safety Screener (PSS-3)). - Complete a collaborative safety plan as outlined previously. - Contact primary care for follow-up and behavioral health care provider(s) (if known).

-• Follow-up and Support After a Suicide Death
+Follow-up and Support After a Suicide Death

-- Provide follow-up and support for family members of someone who has died by suicide. - Follow the identification protocols outlined for patients including offering screening for suicidality, depression, anxiety, alcohol misuse, and drug use. - Offer referrals to onsite behavioral health, if available, or a supported warm handoff to offsite behavioral health. - Provide follow-up and support for providers involved in the care of a patient who has died by suicide. - Offer screening for suicidality, depression, anxiety, alcohol misuse, and drug use.

-- Offer referrals to onsite behavioral health, if available, or a supported warm handoff to offsite behavioral health. - Consider incorporating elements of a just culture, as used by the Henry Ford System in the Zero Suicide philosophy, focusing on a non-punitive learning environment coupled with accountability. - The Suicide Prevention Resource Center outlines how care delivery systems can respond to a patient suicide here.
+- o Provide follow-up and support for family members of someone who has died by suicide. - Follow the identification protocols outlined for patients including offering screening for suicidality, depression, anxiety, alcohol misuse, and drug use. - Offer referrals to onsite behavioral health, if available, or a supported warm handoff to offsite behavioral health. - Provide follow-up and support for providers involved in the care of a patient who has died by suicide. - Offer screening for suicidality, depression, anxiety, alcohol misuse, and drug - Offer referrals to onsite behavioral health, if available, or a supported warm handoff to offsite behavioral health. - Consider incorporating elements of a just culture, as used by the Henry Ford System in the Zero Suicide philosophy, focusing on a non-punitive learning environment coupled with accountability. - The Suicide Prevention Resource Center outlines how care delivery systems can respond to a patient suicide here.